JavierCardosoLlach/Getting-cleaning-data-project/README.md

 #####0.
 Downloaded and unzipped the files

 #####1.
 Merges the training and the test sets to create one data set:
-The training and the test sites have the same configuration: 3 files, one file with the measurements (named "X"), one file with the subject ID (an integer from 1 to 30) and one file with the activity info (an integer from 1 to 6).
+The training and the test dataset have the same configuration.
+There are three files in each directory:
+- measurements: 561 float variables
+- subject ID: single column, an integer from 1 to 30
+- activity info: single column an integer from 1 to 6

 Since both the training and test sites have the same variables, the script appends the "train" set to the "test" set to each one of the 3 datasets described above.
 After that, the 3 dataframes are combined by adding the subject and activity info as new columns to the measurement data.
 The resulting dataframe is named mergedData.

 #####2.
 Extracts only the measurements on the mean and standard deviation for each measurement:
-Using the features.txt file from the dataset, identified all the measurements that correspond to either mean or standard deviation from the data and subset the relevant columns into a new dataframe named mergedData2.
+Using the features.txt file from the dataset, the script identifies  all the measurements that correspond to either mean or standard deviation from the data and subset the relevant columns into a new dataframe named mergedData2.

+This is done by looking for the strings "mean()", "std()","meanFreq", and "Mean" in the features dataframe.
+According to the features_info.rxt file, these variables correspond to the mean or standard deviation for each measurement.

 #####3.
-Uses descriptive activity names to name the activities in the data set
+Uses descriptive activity names to name the activities in the data set:
 The MergedData2 dataframe identifies the activity with an integer from 1 to 6.
 The activity_labels.txt file contains descriptive activity names for them.
 The scripts merges the activity labels to MergedData2 based on the activity id (the integer from 1 to 6).
 The new dataframe is named mergedData3.

 #####4.
 Appropriately labels the data set with descriptive variable names.